beginning of content

 Try to remember that:

-It's important that you act as a positive role model for your child.
-One way is to demonstrate positive ways of dealing with difficult emotions and constructive ways of resolving conflicts.
-You can:
+It's important to be a positive role model for your child.
+Try to demonstrate positive ways of dealing with difficult emotions and resolving conflicts:

-This will help teach your child good, constructive communication.
-It will also help them learn to read and respond to emotions.
+These actions will help your child learn clear and positive communication.
+It will also help them understand and respond to emotions.

 How can I manage violent behaviour?